AimeTPGM/traxing/README.md

 https://medium.com/@mossila/%E0%B9%80%E0%B8%82%E0%B8%B5%E0%B8%A2%E0%B8%99-react-route-%E0%B8%94%E0%B9%89%E0%B8%A7%E0%B8%A2-typescript-e7dc70885122
 https://medium.com/react-courses/how-to-integrate-routing-in-typescript-project-with-react-router-v5-2-0-a6b0ab160a1b

-# ถ้าส่วนไหนที่กำลัง develop อยู่
+# UnderDevelopment ?

-แต่ยังไม่เสร็จทั้งหมดดี สามารถใช้ component `<UnderDevelopment />` ได้นะคะ
+you can use component `<UnderDevelopment />` as a mark of any part of screen that's underdevelopment :)